Oxygen concentrator: Portable oxygen concentrators

 Since the early 2000s, many companies have produced portable oxygen concentrators.
 Typically, these devices produce the equivalent of one to five liters per minute of continuous oxygen flow and they use some version of pulse flow or "demand flow" to deliver oxygen only when the patient is inhaling.
-They can also provide pulses of oxygen either to provide higher intermittent flows or to reduce the power consumption.
+They can also provide pulses of oxygen either to provide higher intermittent flows or to reduce power consumption.

-Research into oxygen concentration is ongoing and modern techniques suggest that the amount of adsorbent required by medical oxygen concentrators can be potentially "reduced by a factor of three while offering ∼10–20% higher oxygen recovery compared to a typical commercial unit."
+Research into oxygen concentration is ongoing, and modern techniques suggest that the amount of adsorbent required by medical oxygen concentrators can be potentially "reduced by a factor of three while offering ~10–20% higher oxygen recovery compared to a typical commercial unit."

 The FAA has approved the use of portable oxygen concentrators on commercial airlines.
 However, users of these devices should check in advance as to whether a particular brand or model is permitted on a particular airline.
-Unlike in commercial airlines, users of aircraft without cabin pressurization need oxygen concentrators which are able to deliver enough flowrate even at high altitudes.
+Unlike in commercial airlines, users of aircraft without cabin pressurization need oxygen concentrators that are able to deliver enough flowrate even at high altitudes.

-Usually, "demand" or pulse-flow oxygen concentrators are not used by patients while they sleep.
+Usually, "demand," or pulse-flow, oxygen concentrators are not used by patients while they sleep.
 There have been problems with the oxygen concentrators not being able to detect when the sleeping patient is inhaling.
 Some larger portable oxygen concentrators are designed to operate in a continuous-flow mode in addition to pulse-flow mode.
 Continuous-flow mode is considered safe for night use when coupled with a CPAP machine.

 Alternate applications

-Repurposed medical oxygen concentrators or specialized industrial oxygen concentrators can be made to operate small oxyacetylene or other fuel gas cutting, welding and lampworking torches.
+Repurposed medical oxygen concentrators or specialized industrial oxygen concentrators can be made to operate small oxyacetylene or other fuel gas cutting, welding, and lampworking torches.

-Application of A PSA Oxygen Generator in Industries
+Application of a PSA Oxygen Generator in Industries

 Oxygen is widely needed for the oxidation of different chemicals for industrial purposes.
-Previously, these industries purchased oxygen cylinders in large numbers to meet their requirements.
-But it was very expensive, and oxygen cylinders were not always available in the market.
+Previously, these industries purchased oxygen cylinders in large numbers to meet their requirements, but it was very expensive, and oxygen cylinders were not always available in the market.